 - Smokeball’s New Firm Insights Feature Gives You the Data You Need to Help Your Firm Grow

 - Smokeball’s Auto:Time Feature Helps You Track Time Automatically and Assess Firm Profitability

 - Smokeball’s Email Management Simplifies and Streamlines Your Inbox

-- Smokeball: Automated Legal Forms That Save You Time
+- Smokeball’s Automated Legal Forms Save You Time and Reduce Errors

-- With Tags, Smokeball Helps You Create a Custom Organizational Scheme
+- Smokeball’s Matter Tags Help You Create a Custom Organizational Scheme

 Smokeball costs $139 per user per month, plus a required onboarding fee of $300 for installation and training.
 This puts Smokeball on the expensive end of law practice management software pricing, especially considering you will need additional software for invoicing and accounting.

-For comparison, Clio’s highest-priced tier, Elite, is $99 per user per month.
+To put the price in context, two other well-established software options are Clio and MyCase.
+The highest-priced tier of Clio is Elite, and it costs $99 per user per month.
 On the other end of the spectrum, MyCase is just $39 per user per month.

 |Billing & Invoicing|

 Windows only.
 If you use a Mac, you will have to run Windows using virtualization software like Boot Camp, Parallels, or VMWare Fusion in order to use Smokeball.